 We were biking a country road on a heartbreakingly gorgeous May morning with Phil Savignano, who spends his days in the state capital, Augusta helping to promote the Great state of Maine.
 “People without lobsters,” is how he described much of his state.

-“I like to represent those places that don’ t get as much attention,” he told us, as we pedaled past woodlots, pretty vistas and busy dairy farms.
+“I like to represent those places that don’t get as much attention,” he told us, as we pedaled past woodlots, pretty vistas, and busy dairy farms.
 Lewiston is a perfect place to begin our tour of the Rest of Maine, unheralded yet full of optimists and big dreamers.

 While Lewiston/Auburn is a combined city of some 84,000 it has a small town feel.
-Everyone we talked to seemed to know of or know about everyone me had met or were planning on meeting.
+Everyone we talked to seemed to know of or know about everyone we had met or were planning on meeting.

 “Maine is my gym,” Phil continued, showing off his collection of more than 70 pairs of skis next to a fleet of bikes in his rambling country home near the town’s lake.
-It was clear that we had met a 62 year old who could still out ski and out bike most of his younger peers.
+It was clear that we had met a 62-year-old who could still out ski and out bike most of his younger peers.

 There are about 84,000 residents in the two cities of Lewiston and Auburn.
 In recent years this number has grown with a lot of immigration.
 About ten years ago, a wave began bringing immigrants from Somalia to settle in Lewiston.
 Today there are about 3,000 Africans living here, and they have carved out a part of the city to call their own.